 Prenuptial agreements are also known as ante-nuptials or premarital agreements.
 They are contracts a couple enters into before marriage.
 These agreements contain provisions regarding each spouse’s rights and obligations in the event of divorce or death.
 A prenup may contain clauses regarding asset divisions and spousal or child support specifications.
 They may not contain clauses for waivers of parental support and time-sharing rights.
 The court will not enforce any provision that purports to waive these issues.

-These agreements may also be set up to protect any increases in the value of separate property, even when a non-owning spouse substantially contributes to that property during marriage.
-If this possibility is not taken into account, such a contribution otherwise may convert separate property into a marital asset.
-This may be an important stipulation, especially in the event of a high-asset divorce or when alimony is being awarded.
+These agreements can protect increases in the value of non-marital property.
+This applies even when a non-owning spouse substantially contributes to that property during the marriage.
+If you do not take this possibility into account, such a contribution otherwise may convert separate property into a marital asset.
+This is an important stipulation, especially in the event of a high-asset divorce or alimony.

 You have significant personal property, such as family property or property in which others also have interest

 You own a business